VulcanJS/vulcan-docs/source/internationalization.md

 registerComponent('LanguageSwitcher', LanguageSwitcher);
 ```

 Note that calling `setLocale` will automatically set the `locale` cookie, as well as the `user.locale` property on the user profie object if the user is logged in.
+It will also reset the Apollo store in order to reload a fresh set of data from the server.

+Alternatively, if you're setting the locale based on the current domain, you can also dispense with `setLocale()` altogether and simply redirect users to the correct domain or URL.

 ## Strings